John T. Bentivoglio

 From 1997-2000, he served as associate deputy attorney general and special counsel for health care fraud at the DOJ, where he advised the attorney general and deputy attorney general on national enforcement initiatives, health care investigation and prosecution policies, and interagency coordination.
 From 1996-1997, he was a special assistant to the assistant attorney general, Criminal Division.
 Earlier in his career, Mr. Bentivoglio served as a professional staff member to Sen. Joseph R. Biden Jr., chairman, Committee on the Judiciary.

 Mr. Bentivoglio repeatedly has been selected for inclusion in Chambers USA: America’s Leading Lawyers for Business and The Best Lawyers in America.
-He was named a “Life Sciences Star” in Euromoney’s LMG Life Sciences 2012 and 2013, and selected as a member of Law360’s 2012 Life Sciences Editorial Advisory Board.
+He was named a “Life Sciences Star” in Euromoney’s LMG Life Sciences 2012 and 2013.

 - “DOJ and OIG Enforcement Update,” Pharmaceutical Compliance Forum, Philadelphia (September 2013);

 - “Key Trends in Pharmaceutical & Medical Device Corporate Integrity Agreements,” The Intersecting Worlds of Drug, Device, Biologics and Health Law (FDLI/AHLA Seminar), Washington, D.C.
 (May 2012);